-Another day has ended and you get ready for bedtime.
-You close your eyes and wait for sleep to arrive.
-And yet, pessimistic and stressful thoughts keep you awake.
-If you wonder why this happens, it is because of your brain.
 At night, the human brain processes everything that happened during the day.
-As human beings absorb high quantities of information throughout the day (the equivalent of 34 gigabytes according to some estimates), you don’t have the time to process and analyze all your thoughts as you work, commute, or spend quality time with your loved ones.
+As human beings absorb high quantities of information throughout the day, you don’t have the time to process and analyze all your thoughts as you work, commute, or spend quality time with your loved ones.

 As soon as you are in bed, lying still and in silence, your thoughts start rolling around in your head.
-You suddenly remember the bills to pay, upcoming work deadlines, and arguments you had with a colleague or relative.
+You suddenly remember the bills to pay, upcoming work deadlines, and arguments you had with a loved one.
 Silencing those thoughts becomes an enormous challenge and the biggest obstacle separating you from a good night’s sleep.
-This is something serious.
-When you are sleep deprived, your energy levels drop, you feel fatigued, irritable, and are at risk of a poor performance at work or school.
+When you are sleep deprived, your energy levels drop, you feel fatigued, irritable, and are at risk of poor performance at work or school.

 In this fast-paced world, quality sleep has become an unattainable luxury.
 In several nations, people spend less than seven hours sleeping.
 As such, sleep problems are not uncommon.
-The COVID-19 outbreak, however, is causing a spike in sleep problems.
+However, the COVID-19 situation is causing a spike in sleep issues.
 Things are changing quickly and everyone has to adjust to a new and often stressful reality.
-This is far from an easy task.
+This is far from an easy task!

 The sense of unease lingers around us 24/7.
 We fear getting ill and worry about our family and friend’s safety.
-We are also concerned about the stability of our jobs and the future of the economy.
+We are also concerned about the stability of our jobs and the economy’s future.
 As if this wasn’t enough, we are experiencing an overload of information.
-The news and other media are constantly reminding us of the grim reality, mostly highlighting the negative.
-Understandably, stress, and anxiety levels are high.
-According to experts, this can lead to fragmented sleep, unusual sleep schedules, and so on.
+The news constantly reminds us of the grim reality, heavily focusing on negative developments.
+Understandably, stress and anxiety levels are on the rise.
+According to experts, this leads to fragmented sleep, unusual sleep schedules, and so on.

-The signs are already there.
-A recent report by Express Scripts, an American prescription benefit plan provider, showed a rise in the numbers of anti-insomnia and anti-anxiety medications.
-The number increased by 21% between February and mid-March.
+A recent report by Express Scripts, an American prescription benefit plan provider, showed a rise in the number of anti-insomnia and anti-anxiety medications.
+The number increased by 21% between February and mid-March of 2020.
 A survey by The Sleep Council UK found that 43% of the respondents had issues falling asleep.
 The unease around the current situation was the main cause of poor sleep for three-quarters of people (75%).

 Healthy sleep is vital for everyone.
 It is just as important as eating or exercising.
 While you sleep, your body begins getting ready for the following day.
 Think of it as a restoration process that is necessary so you can function at your best potential.
 Overall, this has a wide range of benefits for both your mental and physical well-being such as: